 One day in particular he was feeling especially insecure about anything not involving my arms fully and securely holding him in place against my chest.
 Things began happening.
 First, my elbow joint nerves started sending gentle but persistent messages to my brain that I am attempting a strenuous activity (read: any activity at all).
 Second, a very specific spot in the middle of my back began getting a tad peeved with me.
 About 15 minutes into holding and walking and gently bouncing, the nerves stepped up the intensity of their messages to the brain center and both elbow and back began exploring a symphony of pain that slowly crescendoed into other joints and tissues.
 This is about the time my shoulder wanted to be noticed by simulating the feeling of being on fire.
 Eventually this all crystallized in some sort of pain overload that left my right arm screaming in agony.
 My right arm is the only useful appendage I have.
 It is the only appendage with any kind of positive outlook on life.
 Without my right arm, my left arm and both legs would have given up on living years ago.
 So, of course, I'm totally fucked.

 Now that my right arm was out of commission I had to turn to old lefty.
 My left arm has basically served as a prop on my torso primarily for aesthetic appeal.
 If my left arm were to fall off it would only affect me so long as it took my body to come to terms with its new center of gravity.
 It is less than useless.
 It cannot throw a ball.
 It cannot write in any legible fashion.
 It cannot handle utensils in a manner that would give anyone the impression that I've ever consumed food or liquids before.
 It cannot be relied upon to offer an adequate handshake.
-Things my left arm can do: Point in a general direction.
+Thing

 Some diligent and in-depth internet sleuthing has turned up some of the most common causes of RSI: